Do It Like That (Tomorrow X Together and Jonas Brothers song)

 "Do It Like That" is a song by South Korean boy band Tomorrow X Together and American pop rock band Jonas Brothers.
-It was released through Big Hit Music and Republic Records as the lead single from the boy band's fifth studio album, The Name Chapter: Freefall, on July 7, 2023.
+It was released through BigHit Music and Republic Records as the lead single from the boy band's fifth studio album, The Name Chapter: Freefall, on July 7, 2023.
 The song was produced by Ryan Tedder and Grant Boutin, and the two wrote it alongside Coleton Rubin.
 Vocals are handled by all members of Tomorrow X Together (Yeonjun, Beomgyu, Taehyun, Huening Kai, and Soobin) and in the Jonas Brothers, Nick and Joe Jonas sing, while Kevin plays guitar.
 A Jersey club remix of the song was released on July 19, 2023.
 "Do It Like That" is a pop song that contains building melodies and a strong bass line.

 Background and promotion

 Tomorrow X Together and the Jonas Brothers teased the song for the first time on June 21, 2023, in which the producer of the song was revealed to be Ryan Tedder, who met Tomorrow X Together as they were touring in the United States.
 It was described as the "ultimate summer anthem" in a press release.
 In another press release, an insider affiliated with Tomorrow X Together spoke about the song, in which they said that "this top-tier collaboration was achieved when Tomorrow X Together visited the United States as part of its world tour", adding that "after listening to the demo track for 'Do It Like That,' the band members were eager to have the song released in Summer, and the Jonas Brothers joined the boy band [for collaboration] without hesitation".
 The concept photo was released shortly after its initial announcement.
 A teaser of the official music video for the song was revealed on July 5, 2023.